Lingotto: History

-Lingotto public transport

-Torino Lingotto railway station is served by a number of regional train lines, as well as the Turin Metro (Lingotto M1).
-It is a central hub, located close to Turin's hospitals (such as CTO Hospital (Turin)), parks (Castello Valentino) and the Lingotto shopping district.

-The Lingotto M1 metro station was officially opened on March 6, 2011, connecting Lingotto with Porta Nuova M1 and other destinations.

 In popular culture

 The Lingotto building is featured extensively in the Alberto Lattuada film Mafioso (1962).

 The original Lingotto rooftop test track features briefly in the getaway sequence in the film The Italian Job (1969).

-Lingotto is the site of the Oval Lingotto, the speed skating venue for the 2006 Winter Olympics.

-The building is also featured in the fourth episode of the 20th season of The Amazing Race, originally aired in the United States on March 11, 2012.
+The building is featured in an episode of The Amazing Race (S20 E04) that originally aired in the United States on 11 March 2012.

-The building and test track was featured on the first episode of James May's Cars of the People.
+The building and test track were featured on the first episode of James May's Cars of the People.